bb-io/Smartling/README.md

 - **Get glossary** retrieves detailed information about a single glossary.
 - **Create glossary**.
 - **Update glossary** updates an existing glossary.
 Specify only fields that need to be updated.
+Specifying the _Locales_ parameter overrides the existing locales.
+To simply add more locales to the existing list, use the **Add locales to glossary** action.
 - **Add locales to glossary**.
 - **Add fallback locale to glossary**.
 You can read about fallback locales [here](https://help.smartling.com/hc/en-us/articles/4408673919643).
+- **Get glossary entry**.
+- **Search glossary entries** lists glossary entries that match the specified filter options.
+If no parameters are specified, all glossary entries will be returned.
 - **Create glossary entry** creates a glossary entry along with its definition and original term.
+- **Update glossary entry**.
+Specify only fields that need to be updated.
+- **Add glossary entry translation** adds or updates glossary entry translation.
+If there is no translation for the specified _Locale_, a new translation is added.
+Otherwise, the existing translation is updated, but only with the specified parameters; all other parameters remain unchanged.
+- **Remove glossary entry**.

 ## Events